Cauchy Transforms of Colored Graphs in Two Variables: Preliminaries

 \subsection{Graph constructions}

-From a simple undirected graph $G$, construct the \emph{$(z,w)$-colored graph} by adding to $G$ a self loop with the weight equal to the negative of the label.
+From a simple undirected graph $G$, construct the \emph{$(z,w)$-colored graph} (or simply \emph{colored graph}) by adding to $G$ a self loop with the weight equal to the negative of the label.
 The adjacency matrix for this modified graph we denote where with the entries of 1 on the diagonal corresponding to the vertices tagged with $z$.
 See Figure \ref{fig:analog} representing the colored graph $\cA_G$ with adjacency matrix